 History files (only if not using global repository) - select to include history files providing they do not reside in a global repository.

 EDIF Files - select to include Electronic Design Interchange Format (EDIF) files.

 All files in project directories (excluding output and history folders) - select to include all the files in the project directories, excluding output and history files.
-Output and history files are selected using the above
+Output and history files are selected using the above options.

 Select Files to Include